adamsilver/adamsilver.io-jekyll/_posts/2013-12-26-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Some post"
 date:   2013-12-26 08:08:58
-categories: jekyll update
+categories: jekyll
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!